 In the middle of the spring semester of 2020, undergraduate students across the U.S. had to suddenly pack up their belongings and finish their courses away from campus.
-The COVID-19 pandemic has forced many colleges and students to move to virtual learning, an adjustment for many who are accustomed to in-person classes.
-Some colleges have announced they will continue offering only online classes education through the fall semester as well.
+In addition, the COVID-19 pandemic has forced many colleges and students to move to virtual learning or distance learning, an adjustment for many who are accustomed to in-person classes.

-This crisis has transformed many aspects of life, especially higher education.
-Recent polling from College Reaction in April showed that 77% of more than 800 college students surveyed said they felt distance learning through the internet is worse or much worse than in-person classes.
+The coronavirus pandemic has transformed many aspects of life, especially higher education.
+Recent polling from College Reaction, New York in April, showed that 77% of more than 800 college students surveyed said they felt distance learning through the internet is worse or much worse than in-person classes.

-Distractions are a reality of online learning, a delivery or a pet running into the home office can be disruptive for everyone involved, if you’re in the middle of a virtual classroom session.
+Distractions are a reality of distance learning, a delivery or one thing like a pet running into the home office can be disruptive for everyone involved if you’re in the middle of a virtual classroom session.
 As a result of these distractions – and possibly having additional responsibilities – time management becomes more challenging.
 Having a time management system is perhaps the most difficult challenge for students to overcome because it depends entirely on self-motivation.
-Students need to be serious about their education, learn how to manage time and set their daily schedule, and learn to study despite the constant distractions.
+Students need to be serious about their education, learn how to manage time, set their daily schedule, and study despite constant distractions.

 Also, try to identify a quiet time and place to complete your coursework, if possible – even if that time is late at night.
-If you get distracted by social media or browsing the internet, use tools to block out these while you're online learning and other time-wasters when you need to focus on school.
-Also creating a to-do list for the week or each day with what you need to get done can help you determine the best times of day to tackle each task.
+If you get distracted by social media or browsing the internet, use tools to block out these while distance learning and other time-wasters when you need to focus on school.
+Also, creating a to-do list for the week or each day with what you need to get done can help you determine the best times to tackle each task.

 Given that students may not be attending class at a set time on a physical campus, finding the motivation to get started on coursework can be difficult.

-When you don’t see your home as a space of work, it’s kind of a struggle to get in that mindset, but designating different places in your house, that are specifically for work can help you get your work done.
+When you don’t see your home as a space of work, it’s a struggle to get in that mindset, but designating different places in your house that are specifically for schoolo can help you get your work done.

-The solution: In addition to creating a daily schedule and finding a productive workspace it can also help to simply focus on the ultimate goal.
+In addition to creating a daily schedule and finding a productive workspace, it can also help to focus on the ultimate goal.
 It helps to keep your reason for pursuing your degree at the top of your mind; perhaps you want to provide a better life for your family or pursue your dream career.

 Staying in touch with classmates, in addition to reaching out to faculty or academic staff as needed, can also be motivating.
 The more involved you are with your distance education, the more it’s top of mind.
 Log in daily to see course updates and class discussions.
 Connect with students and teachers and share questions or perspectives.

 Unfortunately, technical issues are bound to happen in an online-only environment.
-This may sound obvious but technical issues and internet connection only add to the online environment’s frustration and interrupt new learning sessions.
-Sometimes your computer will shut down or there are moments when your wifi is spotty, and weak monitors can make it difficult to keep up with your virtual classmates and learning environment.
+This may sound obvious but technical issues, and internet connection only add to the online environment’s frustration and interrupt new distance learning sessions.
+Sometimes your computer will shut down, or there are moments when your wifi is spotty, and weak monitors can make it challenging to keep up with your virtual classmates and learning environment.

 Some Students Being Left Behind

-The solution: Set yourself up for success by asking for information on any relevant apps you may not understand or how to access the classes.
-Also be sure you know how to raise concerns to your teacher, whether it be during the online class, through email, or a different form of communication.
+Set yourself up for success by asking for information on any relevant apps you may not understand or how to access the classes.
+Also, be sure you know how to raise concerns to your teacher, whether it be during the online course, through email, or a different form of communication.

 Diminished Social Aspects

-The adjustment can be particularly difficult for many students in a virtual classroom that is better suited for the face-to-face format, like those with science lab components.
+The adjustment can be challenging for many students in, say, a google classroom that is better suited for the face-to-face format, like those with science lab components.

-The solution: It can be easy to get frustrated due to the lack of human contact, the absence of a teacher, only learning from online teaching, and an inability to discuss problems with classmates.
-Sometimes, the online world, no matter how enriching it may be, can become too small and you need a physical space where you can resolve your queries and practice with real tools.
+It can be easy to get frustrated due to the lack of human contact, not being able to raise concerns immediately, the absence of a teacher, only remote learning from online teaching, and an inability to discuss problems with classmates.
+Sometimes, the online world, no matter how enriching it may be, can become too small, and you need a physical space where you can resolve your queries and practice with real tools.

 If this is the problem, one solution is to foster personal interaction within the online course as much as possible.
-You can organize webinars, group work or forums where students can discuss and resolve their queries.
+For example, you can organize webinars, group work, or forums where students can discuss and resolve their queries.

-These challenges are only a few that students face during digital learning.
+These common issues are only a few that many students face during remote learning.
 The sudden switch to online classes and online learning has caused anxiety and raised questions among students about their academic futures.
 It’s easy to be concerned about your future education during this time, but it’s important to remember that you aren’t alone.